jpmoyn/meteor-react-native-web/README.md

 This simple boilerplate will save you about an hour setting up all of the necessary components :)

-To get started, clone the repo. and then install the necessary npm packages like so:
+To get started, clone the repo, and then install the necessary npm packages like so:

 `meteor npm install --save react react-dom react-native-web`